-The Ecobee4 was one of the first smart home devices with Alexa that wasn't a smart speaker first.
+The Ecobee4 was one of the first best Alexa compatible devices that wasn't a smart speaker first.
 It was a clever idea, one that several other companies have adopted.
 However, that thermostat lacked some of Alexa's core functions, and the speaker wasn't all that great.
 Ecobee has fixed both issues with the Ecobee SmartThermostat with voice control — yes, I wish they simply called it the Ecobee5 — and the company added a few more features, too.
-If you want the best smart thermostat with Alexa built in, this is the one to get.
+As the top shelf pick of the best smart thermostats with Alexa built in, the Ecobee (5th gen) one to get.

 Like most third-party Alexa devices, the Ecobee4 didn't support Alexa calling, messaging or Drop-In.
 The new Ecobee SmartThermostat, however, includes all those features.
 That's a welcome improvement, which will make this device more handy when you're calling the family to dinner.

 When you wake Alexa, a blue bar on the top of the Ecobee lights up, awaiting your command.
 Even with music playing through the Ecobee, I was able to speak in a conversational voice from 15 feet away and still have Alexa hear me and interpret my voice correctly.

 However, I'm surprised that Ecobee hasn't developed a smart thermostat with Google Assistant built in.
 I get that it's not easy — Sonos took a year to figure this out — but I would hope that it's on Ecobee's road map.

 Still, you can pair the Ecobee with Google Assistant (it's one of the best Google Home compatible devices) as well as HomeKit, IFTTT, and SmartThings, so you can use it in conjunction with other smart home devices.

 Better audio quality